-We joined Justworks in the middle of a quarter, what do we do?
+We joined Justwoks in the middle of the quarter, what do we do?

 If your company joined Justworks mid-quarter, Justworks will file for CT Unemployment for the whole quarter, as there cannot be duplicate filing under one Unemployment Account.
 In this scenario, you’ll need to send Justworks your quarter-to-date payroll reports.
 Please request all funds back from your previous payroll provider for Connecticut State Unemployment.
 Because Justworks will file for the entire quarter, we will bill your company for the amount that has already been withheld.

 - Let your current payroll provider know to indicate last filing on the quarterly return for Connecticut (CT-941) for the last quarter they’re filing for you.

 Check “If you no longer have employees in Connecticut check the box and enter the date of the last payroll.”
 The date listed should be the last pay date before you switched to Justworks.